 Recipients of external graduate awards, scholarships, and fellowships are advised to download and read a copy of the Award Holder's Guide on the appropriate award agency’s website.
-Tri-Agency (CIHR, NSERC, SSHRC) award holder guide is available on the NSERC website.
+The Tri-Agency (CIHR, NSERC, SSHRC) Research Training Award Holder's Guide is available online.

 Other major fellowships have different guidelines.
 Please refer to your offer letter and/or the agency's website for guidelines.